iml130/sola/applications/docs/optimaflow/participants/amr.md

 ### Functionality

 A Functionality is a simple representation of an action the robot can perform.
-There are 4 types of Functionalities that are used to execute Order Steps:
+There are four types of Functionalities that are used to execute Order Steps:

 - **Move To**: Move to a position.
   This does not differentiate between empty movement and transporting a payload and is used to execute a Transport Order Step or Move Order Step.